beraoudabdelkhalek/bsides-algiers-flagshop/README.md

     for process in processlist:
         process.join()
 ```
-   edit your token cookie with the jwt that you have, now you can by the real flag!
+   edit your token cookie with the jwt that you have, now you can buy the real flag!